 In the 1980s, the Danish Technical University calculated the expected heat loss for PTES as a percentage of the storage capacity for storages having a slope of 1:2 for the banks and with one storage cycle per year.
-Calculations were based upon Copenhagen climate.
+Calculations were based upon Danish climate conditions.
 The results are shown in Figure 4.15.